facebookresearch/ResponsibleNLP/AdvPromptSet/README.md

 ### Generating the dataset

+Create a folder `AdvPromptSet/out_data` to store the generated dataset.
 Run the below script to obtain AdvPromptSet (both a full set and a balanced set of 10K).
 The output files are in `out_data` folder.

 ```
+mkdir AdvPromptSet/out_data
 python AdvPromptSet/main.py
 ```